MfonobongIme/Breast-Cancer-Classifier/README.md

 ## Usage

-clone this repository and run the `fff` notebook file to begin model training
+clone this repository and run the `Breast Cancer Classifier.ipynb` notebook file to begin model building and training